NLRB v. Yeshiva University: Judgment

-A majority of the Supreme Court, 5 to 4, held that full-time professors in a university were excluded from collective bargaining rights, on the theory that they exercised "managerial" discretion in academic matters.
-Justice Powell delivered the majority opinion, which Chief Justice Burger, Justice Stewart, Justice Rehnquist and Justice Stevens joined.
+A majority of the Supreme Court, 5 to 4, held that full-time university professors are excluded from collective bargaining rights, on the theory that they exercise "managerial" discretion in academic matters.
+Justice Lewis F. Powell Jr. delivered the majority opinion, which Chief Justice Warren Burger and Justices Potter Stewart, William Rehnquist, and John Paul Stevens joined.

-Justice Brennan dissented (joined by Justice Marshall, Justice White and Justice Blackmun).
-He pointed out that management was actually in the hands of university administration, not professors.
+Justice William J. Brennan Jr. dissented, joined by Justices Thurgood Marshall, Byron White, and Henry Blackmun.
+Brennan wrote that management was actually in the hands of university administration, not professors.

 the Board reached the correct result in determining that Yeshiva's full-time faculty is covered under the NLRA.
 The Court does not dispute that the faculty members are "professional employees" for the purposes of collective bargaining under § 2(12), but nevertheless finds them excluded from coverage under the implied exclusion for managerial employees."2 The Court explains that "[t]he controlling consideration in this case is that the faculty of Yeshiva University exercise authority which in any other context unquestionably would be managerial."
 Ante, at 686.
 But the academic community is simply not "any other context."
 The Court purports to recognize that there are fundamental differences between the authority structures of the typical industrial and academic institutions which preclude the blind transplanting of principles developed in one arena onto the other; yet it nevertheless ignores those very differences in concluding that Yeshiva's faculty is excluded from the Act's coverage.

 As reflected in the legislative history of the Taft-Hartley Amendments of 1947, the concern behind the exclusion of supervisors under § 2(11) of the Act is twofold.
 On the one hand, Congress sought to protect the rank-and-file employees from being unduly influenced in their selection of leaders by the presence of management representatives in their union.
 "If supervisors were members of and active in the union which represented the employees they supervised it could be possible for the supervisors to obtain and retain positions of power in the union by reason of their authority over their fellow union members while working on the job."
 NLRB v.
 Metropolitan Life Ins.
 Co., [1968] USCA2 573; 405 F.2d 1169, 1178 (CA2 1968).
 In addition, Congress wanted to ensure that employers would not be deprived of the undivided loyalty of their supervisory foremen.
 Congress was concerned that if supervisors were allowed to affiliate with labor organizations that represented the rank and file, they might become accountable to the workers, thus interfering with the supervisors' ability to discipline and control the employees in the interest of the employer.